FrederikRavnKlausen/model-for-culture-formation/README.md

 The folder "plotting-code" contains code to make various plots in the paper.

-The folder "simulation-code" constains the code running the simulations:
+The folder "simulation-code" contains the code running the simulations:
 1. The files "mapdynamics_periodic_iter---.py" run on the European map.
 2. The files "torus---.py" run on the torus, i.e., with periodic boundary conditions.